Taking the emotions out of investing

 Being aware of investor biases can help us make less emotional decisions and better choices.
 And financial advisers have a role to play to spot such traits in investors and prevent costly mistakes.

-Here are 8 common investor biases and tips to counter them.
+8 common investor biases/traps and tips to counter them

 1. Herd mentality

-Another example is cryptocurrencies.
+A more recent example is with cryptocurrencies.
 The bitcoin rage sent the digital currency’s unit price rallying sharply to a high of about US$19,000 in December 2017.
-Those who were drawn to the cryptocurrency mania would have suffered substantial losses as the unit price collapsed after the speculative bubble burst.
+Those who were drawn to the cryptocurrency mania would have suffered substantial losses as the unit price collapsed after the speculative bubble burst in December 2017.
+The same can be said of the second cryptocurrency bull market that started in mid-2020 but tumbled to new lows in 2022.

 2. Confirmation bias